-D+C Contemporary is an online gallery and art blog (The District) which exhibits works by emerging and established artists from around the world.
-Based in Spain and Sweden, they aim to promote contemporary art across international markets.
+D+C Contemporary is a digital platform and blog which exhibits works by emerging and established artists from around the world.
+Managed between The States and Sweden, the aim is to promote contemporary art across international markets.

 Donna and Cecily are from the United States.
 They met in graduate school while attending Howard University in Washington, DC.
 Since meeting, they have collaborated on a number of art projects working with emerging and established artists, collectors, embassies, cultural centers, and small businesses.